- In the SaaS model, applications and data are stored on distant servers, making them accessible to users with internet-connected devices.

 Anyone who’s ever used Google Docs, Dropbox, or DocuSign, has experienced the power of SaaS (Software-as-a-Service).
 The approach has been gaining traction due to how easy SaaS products are to deploy while offering plenty of features and great scalability at a fair price.
 If you’re planning to develop on-demand software of this kind, choosing the right SaaS architecture will be one of the first forks in the road.

 In this article, we’ll talk about the main concepts of SaaS architecture, delve into its subtypes, and discuss the best practices for creating applications with it.
-Ready to become a Software as a Service architecture expert?
-Let’s begin.

 - Easy access from any location.
 Unless specified otherwise for security reasons, all your employees/customers need is a web browser and their login/password.

 - Quick deployment and ease of use.
 Once the application has been built and configured, you don’t need to install it individually on every machine.
-Just set up access to the software in a couple of clicks, and you’re ready to go.

 - Robust support.
 No need to worry about updating the software locally — your vendor will do it in the cloud.
-Keep working as usual.

-SaaS system architecture: What kind to go for?
+SaaS System Architecture: What Kind to Go for?

 At the most basic level, a SaaS system consists of: